 About the Founder Etta's passion is helping people reach their highest potential.
-She quickly guides her clients to identify their goals and focus their energy to achieve noticeable results.
+She quickly guides her clients to identify their goals and focus their energy to achieve sustainable results.
 Etta coaches her clients through career transitions, building their confidence, poise, and capacity to lead.
 She helps her clients cope with the anger, anxiety, and uncertainty that come with sudden job loss by channeling their energy to quickly find realistic opportunities that capitalize on their skills and passions.
 Etta has a combination of real-world senior-level corporate experience and intuitive insight into her clients’ deepest skills and talents.

 Etta holds a Master of Organizational Psychology and is a Certified Coach through the International Coach Federation (ICF).
-Etta earned her Graduate Certificate in Executive Coaching from William James College, and her BFA from Syracuse University.
+Etta earned her MA and her Graduate Certificate in Executive Coaching from William James College.
+She has a BFA from Syracuse University.